WallarooLabs/wally/book/core-concepts/decoders-and-encoders.md

 ## Creating a Decoder

 Wallaroo's `TCPSource` takes a `Decoder` that is able to process a framed message protocol.
-You'll need to implement 3 methods.
+You'll need to implement three methods.
 Below is a `Decoder` that we can use to process our stream of strings that we layed out in the previous section.

 ```python
 class Decoder(object):